 What is Formic Acid?

-Formic acid is a colorless, fuming liquid with a pungent acrid odor with the chemical formula HCOOH.
-It is systematically named as methanoic acid.
+Formic acid is systematically named as methanoic acid.
 The common names for simple carboxylic acids come from the Latin or Greek names of their source.
 Formic acid, although not widely used as a solvent, is of interest as an example of a protic solvent with high acidity.
-Formic acid and its salts are corrosive and skin sensitisers.
+Formic acid and its salts are corrosive and skin sensitizers.
 Sodium formate is mildly irritating to the eyes.

 Other names – Methanoic acid, Formylic acid, Aminic acid